Lyndsay Hirst, Chartered Physiotherapist, Your Pilates Physio

 - Pain running down the insides of the thighs

-Frequency and Effects of SPD Symptoms
+What Is the Frequency and the Effects of SPD Symptoms?

 For both conditions, the pain is usually worse at night and first thing in the morning.
 Pain at night is usually more intense after an active day.